 About Our Attic Insulation

 If you have an R-Value of 30 or less, you will benefit greatly from our attic insulation.
 It is thermally superior to fiberglass insulation with a higher R-Value.
 The average customer saves to 20-40% on heating bills, covering the cost of the new insulation in under 2 years.

-Made of natural fibers and treated with boric acid and other proprietary formulations, our attic insulation is safe for humans, pets and the environment, but deadly to insects and pests.
-It is also fire retardent and sound-deadening.
+Made of natural fibers and treated with boric acid and other proprietary formulations, our attic insulation is safe for humans, pets, and the environment, but deadly to insects and pests.
+It is also fire retardant and sound-deadening.